 – Most people feel some level of dissatisfaction in their lives, a feeling of ‘is this it?’ or that something is missing.

-– Some are nervous even just briefly introducing myself in a round table discussion or class
+– Some are nervous even just briefly introducing themselves in a round table discussion or class

 – Everyone around you has just as complex of lives and emotions as you do